a4501150/LambseaExternal/README.md

 # LambseaExternal
-[Outdated][Detected]PUBG CHEAT Create 6 months ago
+Written in C++, utilizing Windows APIs to modify game memory and issue directives to kernel drivers.

-This is the FULL FUNCTIONAL PUBG cheat made 6 months ago.
-Uploaded for learning purpose
+Using D3D9 to draw lines on created overlay window to provide ESP functionalities.

-#Now, for use, you need a driver, and update offsets in Gamebase
+# Legal Disclaimer

-However, I strongly feel that this is already signed by BE and no longer usable. (you will be banned if you use directly)
+This is the outdated and detected PUBG Game hack, Uploaded for learning purpose ONLY.